-This program is supported through Seal-A-Smile grants administered by the Children's Health Alliance, grants from local foundations (the Greater Sauk County Community Foundation, Sauk Prairie Memorial Hospital Foundation and St. Clare Health Care Foundation) and reimbursements from Medicaid billing.
+This program is supported through Seal-A-Smile grants administered by the Children's Health Alliance, grants from local foundations (the Greater Sauk County Community Foundation, Sauk Prairie Memorial Hospital Foundation, Reedsburg Area Medical Center Foundation, and St. Clare Health Care Foundation) and reimbursements from Medicaid billing.
 The students are eligible for the Seal-A-Smile program in schools where the free and reduced lunch rate is greater than 35%.
 The Adopt-A-Smile program is a public/private partnership to fund the Seal-A-Smile program.

-Number of Children Screened 2016 1,129
+Number of Children Screened 2017 1447

-Number of Children Sealed 2016 614
+Number of Children Sealed 2017 573

-Number of Fluoride Varnish Treatments 1,824
+Number of Fluoride Varnish Treatments 1418

-Number of Children with Dental Needs 290
+Number of Children with Dental Needs 351

 The Seal-A-Smile program has consistently increased in the number of children seen.
-The program has expanded to include 3rd, 4th, and 5th grades.
+The program has expanded to include 4K through 6th grades.
 The dental care needs has increased proportionately to the number of kids screened.
 The Seal-A-Smile grant funds are provided based on the school calendar year (September - May).
 The trend in number of children screened may fluctuate depending upon the scheduling of schools.
-There was a change in student consent form from passive to active consent in 2012/2013 which authorized the program to provide services to more children.
+There was a change in student consent form from passive to active consent in 2012/2013, which authorized the program to provide services to more children.